itsgeorgema/spotify-mood-player/README.md

 ## Development Notes

-- The backend uses Gunicorn with Gevent workers for async processing
+- The backend uses Flask for API endpoints
 - Database connections are automatically retried on startup
 - Track analysis is parallelized for better performance
 - Memory usage is optimized through batch processing
 - API rate limits are respected with built-in delays
+- OpenAI model not the best. doesn't understand mood nuance

 ## Challenges Overcome